yvzn/library-management-system/README.md

 Feature requests welcomed !
 Please [Open an Issue on Github](https://github.com/yvzn/library-management-system/issues).

-- Feedback after adding a book/movie/disc
 - SignalR
 - Optional online search, if results found in local database, do not query external APIs automatically
 - Check if a new version is available
+- Display details as tabs

 ## EntityFramework migrations